smogon/pokemon-showdown/config/CUSTOM-RULES.md

 ### Pokedex rules

-`Hoenn Pokedex` - allow only Pokémon in the Hoenn Pokédex
+`Hoenn Pokedex` - allow only Pokémon in the Hoenn Pokédex (OR/AS)

-`Sinnoh Pokedex` - allow only Pokémon in the Sinnoh Pokédex
+`Sinnoh Pokedex` - allow only Pokémon in the Sinnoh Pokédex (Platinum)

+`Old Unova Pokedex` - allow only Pokémon in the Old Unova Pokédex (B/W)

+`New Unova Pokedex` - allow only Pokémon in the New Unova Pokédex (B2/W2)

-`Kalos Pokedex` - allow only Pokémon in the Kalos Pokédex
+`Kalos Pokedex` - allow only Pokémon in the Kalos Pokédex (X/Y)

-`Alola Pokedex` - allow only Pokémon in the Alola Pokédex
+`Alola Pokedex` - allow only Pokémon in the Alola Pokédex (US/UM)

 (There is no `Galar Pokedex` rule, `-Nonexistent` covers it in Gen 8.)